OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/imports/screencast/slides.md

 </div>
 <div class="col-span-1">

-1. All that needed in this course
+1. All that is needed in this course

    - `pandas` (pd)
    - `plotly.express` (px)